-Internal Communications
+Table 2 Internal Communications

 Alert Phase Actions Responsibility 1.A Update the district's Injury and Illness Program Plan (IIPP) with a section on precautions against Contagions Viruses.
 Distribute personal hygiene information through the Safety reminders Program.
 Safety Division 1.B Develop articles on employee personal hygiene and precautions against contagious viruses.
 Publish articles in various publications.
 Media and Public affairs and Marketing Division 1.C Disseminate articles developed in 1.B through Lotus Notes, emails, the district website and other forms of outreach.
 Partner with public health department, especially their Risk Communication Message and Education section, to acquire timely information, and coordinate appropriate new releases to employees and riding public.
 Media and Public affairs and Marketing Division 1.D Develop training video and poster(s) on hygiene and precautionary measures against viruses both at work and in the home.
 Commence disseminating the video and poster(s) to district departments.
 Place pertinent information on the district website.
 CDC, with support from Safety Division as needed 1.E,2.B, 3.A and beyond Develop and deliver a more formal awareness program that includes personal visits to employee work location to disseminate facts and to address concerns.
 This will commence with briefings to managers and unions to solicit their support.
-Continue to update employees with status reports of the virus conditions, using all appropriate means to distribution.
 Safety Division, Media and Public Affairs, select executive and department managers.